It’s Time for a White Briefs Revival.

-Over eighty years ago, when the classic white brief first went on sale, it was a massive success.
+Over eighty years ago, when the classic tighty whities first went on sale, it was a massive success.
 It promised the support of a jockstrap, but the comfort and modesty to be worn on a daily basis.
 Men flocked to the jockey brief, excited by the prospect of a supportive underwear that wasn’t as stifling or restricting as the union suits and long johns that previously dominated the market.

 As with any fashion trend, excitement about the classic white brief faded with time.
 Eventually, lower cuts and brighter colors usurped the white briefs’ dominance in the underwear market.
 But, thanks to the resurgence of fashion trends and some updated styling, the white brief is back and ready to reclaim its throne as one of the preeminent styles of men's’ underwear.